 INTRODUCTION

-Colorectal cancer (CRC) is the third most common cancer in the United States of America while worldwide it is expected to increase by 60% to more than 2.2 million new cases and 1.1 million deaths by 2030[1,2].
-In 2014, almost 153000 patients died from CRC in the European Union, where it is the second leading cause of cancer death (Eurostat.
+Colorectal cancer (CRC) is the third most common cancer in the United States of America, while it is expected to increase by 60% to more than 2.2 million new cases and 1.1 million deaths worldwide by 2030[1,2].
+In 2014, almost 153,000 patients died from CRC in the European Union, where it is the second leading cause of cancer death (Eurostat.
 Cancer statistics – specific cancers)[3].
-At diagnosis, 74%-76% of patients have a localized or regional CRC.
+At diagnosis, 74%-76% of patients have localized or regional CRC.
 Fluoropyrimidines remain the backbone of adjuvant chemotherapy for early stage CRC patients after curative surgery[4,5].
-Fluoropyrimidines exert their action by different ways mainly by inhibiting the de novo formation of thymidylate (dTMP) from uridylate (dUMP)[6].
-Other mechanisms of action are more complex than simply inhibition of TS expression, as they involve inhibition of DNA synthesis and function through misincorporation of FdUTP into cellular DNA and inhibition of RNA processing and mRNA translation through the incorporation of FUTP into cellular RNA[7].
+Fluoropyrimidines exert their effect in different ways, but mainly by inhibiting the de novo formation of thymidylate (dTMP) from uridylate (dUMP)[6].
+Other mechanisms of action are more complex than simple inhibition of thymidine synthase (TS) expression, as they involve inhibition of DNA synthesis and function through misincorporation of FdUTP into cellular DNA and inhibition of RNA processing and mRNA translation through the incorporation of FUTP into cellular RNA[7].
 The use of fluoropyrimidines is associated with reduction of recurrence in only 25% of patients with stage III CRC[8,9].
 Only 3%-7% of patients with stage II CRC will benefit from adjuvant chemotherapy[10].
-The variability of observed survival outcomes has been largely attributed to molecular heterogeneity and KRAS, BRAF and thymidylate synthase (TYMS) are being investigated to this end[11].
+The variability of observed survival outcomes has been largely attributed to molecular heterogeneity, and KRAS, BRAF and thymidylate synthase (TYMS) are being investigated to this end[11].
 KRAS belongs to the RAS subfamily of genes that encodes a 21-kDa small-GTPase[12].
-Activating mutations in RAS result in activation of major signaling pathways downstream of epidermal growth factor receptor (EGFR) stimulating cell proliferation and inhibiting apoptosis[13].
-In the metastatic disease setting, KRAS mutations (mKRAS) is a predictor of resistance to EGFR inhibitors and is directly linked to poor patient survival, while its role in the adjuvant setting is under investigation[14-16].
+Activating mutations in RAS result in activation of major signaling pathways downstream of epidermal growth factor receptor (commonly known as EGFR), stimulating cell proliferation and inhibiting apoptosis[13].
+In the metastatic disease setting, KRAS mutation (mKRAS) is a predictor of resistance to EGFR inhibitors and is directly linked to poor patient survival, while its role in the adjuvant setting is under investigation[14-16].

-BRAF is an essential part of the RAS/RAF/MAP2K (MEK)-MAPK signaling cascade and its mutations have been likewise associated with inferior survival in CRC patients after curative resection and adjuvant chemotherapy[17,18].
+BRAF is an essential part of the RAS/RAF/MAP2K (MEK)-MAPK signaling cascade, and its mutations have been likewise associated with inferior survival in CRC patients after curative resection and adjuvant chemotherapy[17,18].

 The TYMS gene (GeneID 7298) is located on the short arm of chromosome 18 (18p11.32).
-There is conflicting evidence on the role of TYMS polymorphisms in predicting response to 5FU–based chemotherapy[19-25].
-The loss of heterozygosity (LOH) at the TYMS locus on chromosome 18 has been implicated as a factor affecting the TYMS-related resistance to fluoropyrimidine-based therapy[26].
+There is conflicting evidence on the role of TYMS polymorphisms in predicting response to 5-fluorouracil (5FU)–based chemotherapy[19-25].
+The loss of heterozygosity (LOH) at the TYMS locus on chromosome 18 has been implicated as a factor affecting the related resistance to fluoropyrimidine-based therapy[26].

-A TYMS polymorphism of the 5’ untranslated region (5’ UTR) results by the insertion of a 28 base-pair (bp) sequence (rs34743033)[19].
-From the resulting alleles that may include two or three 28 bp tandem repeats (2R or 3R respectively), the 3R allele was associated with increased TYMS protein expression and TYMS enzyme activity[27,28].
-G->C single nucleotide polymorphism (SNP) in the tandem repeat sequence [rs2853542] was found to reduce the translational efficiency of a 3R to a 2R[19,29].
-Based on the presence of SNP polymorphisms (G or C) 3R are characterized as 3RG and 3RC.
-In addition, the 3’ UTR may contain a 6 bp polymorphism (rs34489327) affecting the TYMS mRNA stability, and resulting in increased intratumoral TYMS mRNA[19,30].
-Depending on the presence of this 6 bp polymorphism, the three resulting genotypes are ins/ins (homozygous for insertion of 6 bp), del/del (homozygous for deletion) and ins/del (heterozygous).
+A TYMS polymorphism of the 5’ untranslated region (5’ UTR) is caused by the insertion of a 28 base-pair (bp) sequence (rs34743033)[19].
+From the resulting alleles that may include two or three 28 bp tandem repeats (2R or 3R respectively), the 3R allele has been associated with increased TYMS protein expression and TYMS enzyme activity[27,28].
+A G->C single nucleotide polymorphism (SNP) in the tandem repeat sequence [rs2853542] was found to reduce the translational efficiency of 3R to 2R[19,29].
+Based on the presence of SNP polymorphisms (G or C), 3R is characterized as 3RG or 3RC.
+In addition, the 3’ UTR may contain a 6-bp polymorphism (rs34489327) that affects TYMS mRNA stability, resulting in increased intratumoral TYMS mRNA[19,30].
+Depending on the presence of this 6-bp polymorphism, the three resulting genotypes are ins/ins (homozygous for insertion of 6 bp), del/del (homozygous for deletion) and ins/del (heterozygous).

-Based on all the above, the identification of potential markers that could elucidate which patients’ subgroups could benefit most from fluoropyrimidine-based therapy remains an unmet clinical need.
+Taken together, the identification of potential markers that could identify the patient subgroups that could benefit most from fluoropyrimidine-based therapy remains an unmet clinical need.